DanB1421/DATA690-Stats-and-Viz/README.md

 ### **Summary**
 ---
 Young professional with work experience in academic research, manufacturing, laboratory management, and retail.
-Seeking a career in data science with a focus on sports analytics.
+Seeking a career in data science.

 ### **Educational Background**
 ---